 All students should notify the university promptly of any change in their name, address, or phone number.
-Such changes may be made by submitting a Change of Address/Name form located on the website or in the Registrar's Office.
+Such changes may be made by submitting a Change of Address/Name form.
 Students may also submit changes directly from the Student Portal.